pokt-network/pocket-operator/README.md

 # ⚠️ Under active development

 We are currently working on the first release of the operator.
-That means, the API and CRD are subject to change.
+That means the API and CRD are subject to change - in fact they most certainly are going to be changed.
 We will be updating this README as we make progress.
 Not production ready.
 Expect issues.

 ## Installation